Program-AR/pilas-bloques-ember/README.md

 ### Who can do the Pilas Bloques challenges?

-The challenges can be done by children from 3 to 99 years old;).
+The challenges can be done by children from 3 to 99 years old ;).
 However, we currently have two manuals for teachers.
 One oriented at primary school teachers called "First Cycle", so that children between 5 and 8 years old will be able to take better advantage of these activities.
 Another oriented at secondary school teachers called "Second Cycle", children between 9 and 12 years old will be able to take better advantage of these activities.

 ### Can anyone do this challenges?